 The above picture shows the displacement of the heat pipes in the heat sink.
 We have a U shape design with pipes covering the heat sink for effective heat dissipation.

 The PCCOOLER GI-R66U is using 6x heat pipes.
 They are copper sintered powered heat pipes finished in nickel plating and having a thickness of 6mm each.
 The heat pipes are making contact with the fins stack in a pair of two pipes per line.

 The above picture illustrates the displacement of the pipes inside the heat sink and the inner design of the heat pipe.

 The mounting plate is pre-installed on the base of the cooler and it is removable.
 There is a large head screw in the middle securing the mounting plate on the base.
-The spring-loaded screws are pre-installed on the mounting plate which in my opinion should have been pre-installed for convenient installation.
+The spring-loaded screws are not pre-installed on the mounting plate which in my opinion should have been for the convenient installation.

 There is a protective cover on the base of the heat sink.
 It needs to be removed before installing the cooler.

 The base of the cooler measures roughly 45x45mm.
 The base is nickel-plated reflow soldering copper material with almost a mirror finish.